Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data

-To ensure sufficient information for the oncoming flow velocity perturbation amplitudes $A$, we consider ten groups of linear frequency-sweeping velocity perturbations with different $A$, ranging from 0.1 to 1 with a step of 0.1.
-The frequencies of each group signal increase linearly from 10 Hz to 1000 Hz, encompassing all frequency information in the interested frequency range and guaranteeing sufficient frequency information.
-This type of dataset enables us to incorporate sufficient information both for the flame nonlinear dynamic responses to the oncoming flow velocity frequencies and amplitudes in limited data, eliminating the need to obtain single frequency signals with varying amplitudes and frequencies separately via the high-fidelity numerical simulations.
-Thus, the use of frequency-sweeping signals with different amplitudes greatly reduces the cost of acquiring the dataset from the numerical simulation, while containing a wealth of information in limited data.
+To cover the relevant inlet velocity perturbation amplitudes, we consider ten groups of linearly frequency-swept velocity perturbations with $A$ ranging from 0.1 to 1 in increments of 0.1.
+In each group, the frequency increases linearly from 10 to 1000~Hz, covering the frequency range of interest.
+This dataset allows the model to learn nonlinear flame dynamics across both frequency and amplitude using limited data.
+It also avoids the need to generate separate single-frequency signals for each amplitude--frequency combination with high-fidelity numerical simulations.
+Frequency-sweeping signals with different amplitudes therefore reduce the cost of dataset generation while retaining rich response information.

-The numerical simulations of each group utilized in this study have a duration of 0.056s and a sampling interval of $\Delta t=1\times10^{-6}$ s for the time series, after the numerical simulation, we generate the training sample pair $(U^{\prime} \in \mathbb{R}^{6000},q^{\prime} \in \mathbb{R}^{1})$ following Eq.\ref{Eq:q-u}, because the sample length $n$ (details about how to determine the $n$ is shown in Sec.\ref{short-sequence-sampling}) is 6000 in this study, so we can generate 50,000 training sample pair for each group, consider we have ten groups, the training dataset has a total of 500,000 sample pair.
+Each numerical simulation used in this study lasts 0.056~s and is sampled at $\Delta t=1\times10^{-6}$~s.
+After each simulation, we generate training sample pairs $(U^{\prime} \in \mathbb{R}^{6000},q^{\prime} \in \mathbb{R}^{1})$ following Eq.~\eqref{Eq:q-u}.
+With the sample length $n$ set to 6000, 50,000 training sample pairs can be generated from each group.
+The choice of $n$ is discussed in Sec.~\ref{short-sequence-sampling}.
+With ten groups, the complete training dataset contains 500,000 sample pairs.

-It is worth noting that, our training set and test set are not from the same dataset as the traditional deep learning tasks.
-Our training data are the linear frequency-sweeping signal with different amplitudes, using this signal as training data we can train a neural network that performs well with a limited amount of data.
-Test data are the single-frequency signals at defined amplitudes, as thermoacoustic instabilities typically feature pure tone oscillations, the trained neural network is then validated by using the single-frequency signals at defined amplitudes as the input.
-The resulting heat release rate is then compared to the result from the numerical simulation.